 Pinterest is one of the best and most interesting discovery and cataloguing tools on the Internet; and one of the fastest growing social networks.
 It has more than 70 million active users, who are 80 percent women (Source: DMR).

-Many marketers have heard of Pinterest, but still haven’t hopped on the one of the hottest social networks.
-In contrast, many marketers are using it, but still can’t get the most of it.
+Many marketers have heard of Pinterest but still, haven’t hopped on one of the hottest social networks.
+In contrast, many marketers are using it but still can’t get the most of it.

 Consider these four tips when creating your Pinterest strategy

 For those who are looking to develop a strong Pinterest presences, here are four simple tips to try.